 Gambling at the Grand Casino Bern should be an enjoyable way to spend your leisure time.

 We want you to feel at ease in a pleasant atmosphere and to have fun at the casino.
 In isolated cases, however, gambling can get out of control; it may even lead to a gambling addiction.
 The Grand Casino Bern has a zero-tolerance policy when it comes to compulsive gambling – an issue it takes very seriously.
-After all, gambling addictions can cause even more serious problems: not just for the addict and their home life, but for other casino guests as well.
+After all, gambling addictions can cause even more serious problems, not just for the gambler but also for their family.

 A gambling addiction is where the desire to play becomes an obsession – an all-consuming compulsion.
 Not only does the player lose a lot of time and money, but self-confidence and self-esteem, too.
 Players increasingly neglect important aspects of their life, such as family, work, hobbies and social involvement.
 This is usually a prolonged process, and those affected often only recognise that they have an addiction when it is too late.

 Analyse your gambling habits

 Get an insight into your gambling behaviour with the self-assessment questionnaire.
 Gamblers Anonymous (GA), the world’s largest self-help organisation for gambling addicts, has put together questions that can help you to analyse your gambling habits.

 We at the Grand Casino Bern are here for you.
 Talk to our gambling advisory staff.
 They will advise you competently and empathetically on the different options and counselling services available to you.
 If you are a family member, relative or friend, you can also get in touch with a casino, either in person, over the phone or in writing.